ymatsunaga/mdtoolbox-doc/getting_started.rst

   crd = trj(10, :);

-Average of coordinates in the trajectory is calculated by
+Average of coordinates over the trajectory is coded by
 ::

   crd = mean(trj);